CSOgroup/Lymphomoid-IF-pipeline/README.md

 <summary>Parameters for non-standard uses of the pipeline</summary>

 * `--nextflow_dir`: path to the Nextflow software.
 The default is `/mnt/data2/shared/Lymphomoid-IF-software/nextflow` where is already present.
-* `--markers`: the ordered name of the markers separated by a whitespace.
-The default is `DAPI CD20 Ki67 CD4 CD8 CD68`

 </details>